ngergel/uapsc-test/README.md

 ## Testing
 To test a given problem, run the script with the subcommand `test` and give the problem id and file name as arguments.
+If no problem id is given, it infers it from the file name.
 Furthermore, the problem id and file name only need to specified the first time `test` is run, as it remembers the last id and file used.

 ## Submitting
 Initially, remote submissions are disabled.
 To submit remotely, the user must have